Subleading logarithmic behavior in the parquet formalism: Model and method

 \section{Model and method}

 The model for the Fermi-edge singularity of x-ray absorption in metals was introduced in the late 1960s~\cite{Mahan1967Excitons,roulet1969singularities,nozieres1969singularities2,nozieres1969singularities3,nozieres1994effect}.
 It is visualized in \Fig{fig:Model}.
 A conduction band with quadratic dispersion relation $\varepsilon_{\bm{k}}=\bm{k}^2/(2m)$ hosts electrons represented by creation and annihilation operators $\hat c_{\bm{k}}^\dagger, \hat c^{\phantom{\dagger}}_{\bm{k}}$.
 In addition, there is a deep, localized core level at energy $\varepsilon_d<0$, which hosts a single $\hat d^\dagger, \hat d$ electron.
+Spin indices for the electrons are omitted since the spin degeneracy only results in a doubled density of states~\footnote{This is justified since, as in the original model~\cite{nozieres1969singularities3}, we ignore exchange processes, in which the deep hole and one conduction electron reverse their spins.}.
 An empty core level corresponds to the presence of a core hole, with an effective attraction of strength $U>0$ to the conduction electrons.
 The Hamiltonian reads

-We assume a finite bandwidth $2\xi_0$ of the conduction band and half filling, ensured by an appropriate choice of the chemical potential $\mu$.
+We assume a finite bandwidth $2\xi_0$ of the conduction band and set the chemical potential to half the bandwidth, i.e., $\mu = \xi_0$.
 Absorption of a photon of frequency $\omega\simeq -\xi_d = \mu - \varepsilon_d$ excites the core electron to a state near the Fermi level.
 Due to the sharp Fermi edge, a singularity arises in absorption and emission spectra.

 We are interested in two quantities.
 First, we analyze the particle-hole susceptibility,

 where $\mathcal{T}$ is the time-ordering operator. $X(t)$ is the response function to the photo-excitation of a conduction-particle and core-hole pair.
 Its imaginary part in frequency space corresponds to the x-ray transition rate~\cite{roulet1969singularities,nozieres1969singularities2,Diekmann2024Leading}.
 Second, we investigate the propagator of the $d$ electron,